 IBV – Instant Bank Verification:

-Always strive to develop a warm, congenial relationship with your customer in collections.
+Always strive to develop a warm, congenial relationship with your customers in collections.
 Don’t immediately attack them when they answer your telephone call!

 Probe for the smallest details about your client’s lives.
 What’s going on with them?
 What challenges are they experiencing?
 What interests them?
 Are they married?
 Single?
 Hobbies?
 Kids?
 Soccer?
 Football fan?
 If you’re brand new to collections this may seem crazy to you but it’s not.
 Get in the habit of probing in a friendly, interested way.
 You’ll make use of this info later.